lambdaloop/pyolaf/README.md

 ## Overview

-The light field microscope (LFM) allows for 3D imaging of fluorescent specimens using an array of micro-lenses (MLA) that capture both spatial and directional light field information in a single shot. oLaF is a Matlab framework for 3D reconstruction of LFM data that makes use of advanced algorithms for artifact-free deconvolution and Fourier integral microscopy.
+The light field microscope (LFM) allows for 3D imaging of fluorescent specimens using an array of micro-lenses (MLA) that capture both spatial and directional light field information in a single shot. oLaF is a Matlab framework for 3D reconstruction of LFM data with a deconvolution algorithm that reduces aliasing artifacts.

 pyolaf brings these same features to the Python ecosystem, using GPU acceleration and some further code optimizations to **speed up deconvolution by 20x**.